Peak district Mosaic TEAM

-Here at Peak District Mosaic, we currently have 7 trustees who contribute to the development and sustainability of the organisation.
+Peak District Mosaic Trustees and Staff contribute to the development and sustainability of the organisation.

 Yvonne Witter, chair